What happens if you miss a BAS lodgement due date?

 Steps to take if you miss your BAS lodgement deadline

-If you have missed the 31 October BAS lodgement deadline, you still have time to fix it.
-Acting quickly can reduce penalties and prevent the issue from escalating.
-The ATO often considers your circumstances before applying additional charges, so taking the right steps now can help you get back on track.
+If you have missed the 31 October BAS lodgement deadline, there is still time to get everything back on track.
+Acting quickly reduces the risk of penalties and stops the issue from escalating.
+The ATO often reviews your circumstances before applying additional charges, so taking the right actions now makes a meaningful difference.

-Once submitted, we confirm the lodgement with the ATO and review any balance, interest, or payment details included in their notice.
-If you want to stay on top of your records and avoid future delays, our online bookkeeping team is here to help keep everything organised and up to date.
+Once your BAS is submitted, we confirm the lodgement with the ATO and review any balance, interest, or payment details listed in their notice.
+If you want to avoid future delays and keep your records accurate throughout the year, our bookkeeping services for small businesses ensure everything stays organised and up to date.

 - Confirm your current lodgement status